gshipley/enterprise_training/AdminTraining.md

 	$ git commit -am “Changed welcome message.”

-Now that our code has been committed to our local repository, we need to need to push those changes up to our repository that is on the node host.
+Now that our code has been committed to our local repository, we need to push those changes up to our repository that is located on the node host.

 	$ git push